denyssecunza/ttp-takehome/README.md

 ### Executing program

 * How to run the program
-* After cloning the repository, and installing the dependencies, once in the `infinte-scroll` directory, use this command in the terminal:
+* After cloning the repository, and installing the dependencies, once in the `infinite-scroll` directory, use this command in the terminal:
 ```
 npm start
 ```